lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 Furthermore, the application has to instruct the SPO about:

-* How to prepare any EAD item such that: it has to be included in an outgoing EDHOC message; and it is independent of the processing of other EAD items included in incoming EDHOC messages.
+* How to prepare any EAD item such that: it has to be included in the EAD field of an outgoing EDHOC message, possibly together with other EAD items; and it is independent of the processing of other EAD items included in incoming EDHOC messages.
 This includes, for instance, the preparation of padding EAD items (see {{Section 3.8.1 of RFC9528}}).

-* The list of EAD items that are expected to be present in specific, incoming EDHOC messages during the EDHOC session.
+* The list of one or more EAD items that are expected to be present within the dedicated EAD field of specific, incoming EDHOC messages during the EDHOC session.
 This takes into account, for instance, external security applications that will be integrated in the EDHOC session (e.g., see {{I-D.ietf-lake-authz}}).

   Throughout the EDHOC session, the SPO keeps such a list of expected EAD items up-to-date.
 This takes into account, for instance, external security applications that have been run integrated in the EDHOC session, the current status of the session, as well as the EDHOC messages that have been exchanged during the session and the outcome of their processing.